Policy and Procedure Name:

 i.

-the claims management system correctly.
+management system correctly.

 a) Claims

-services staff must ensure the claim is assigned an appropriate ICD code(s), in
+Services staff must ensure the claim is assigned an appropriate ICD code(s), in

 will enter or correct it in the claims management system and: